 - All packing materials along with its contents should be kept intact by the insured and/or agents for proper inspection and assessment by the surveyors

-The tanker had loaded petroleum in UAE from a mother ship for export ashore, mainly as a lightening vessel.
+A tanker had loaded petroleum in UAE from a mother ship for export ashore.
 Upon testing of ‘first foot’ samples, it was found that the flashpoint of the cargo showed some possible contamination with some residues of the previous cargo of petroleum.
 It was found that about 800 tonnes of cargo were contaminated and due to which the consignment was rejected by the buyer.

 Also, it was extremely difficult to dispose of the contaminated cargo.
-Here, though the company who owns tanker, J.J Ship had a marine cargo insurance policy, the insurer refused to settle the claim.
-The problem was with the tank cleaning, and J.J Ship was unable to carry out the tank cleaning properly.
+Here, though the company that owns the tanker, J.J Ship, had a marine cargo insurance policy, the insurer refused to settle the claim.
+The problem was with the tank cleaning, and J.J Ship had been unable to carry out the tank cleaning properly.

 Just because J.J Ship has a marine insurance policy, it doesn’t mean that the company can act sloppily.
 In this case, the company loaded petroleum without paying attention towards the tank cleaning, and as a result, the consignment got contaminated.

-In 2010, T.J Fashion bagged a big contract of exporting fashion garments, including men, women and kids apparel to the Western nations.
-Before dispatching the consignment, the packaging team of T.J Fashion scrutinized the packaging and later allowed the consignment to send.
+In 2010, T.J Fashion bagged a large contract for exporting fashion garments, including mens’, womens’ and kids’ apparel to some Western nations.
+Before dispatching the consignment, the packaging team of T.J Fashion scrutinized the packaging and later allowed the consignment to be sent.
 It took nearly ten days for the consignment to reach the destination.

 As T.J Fashion had a marine insurance policy, they approached the insurer.
 However, they got a major blow when the insurer refused to settle the claim.
-Though the packaging team of T.J Fashion scrutinized the consignment, it acted carelessly and did not pay heed towards the quality of the boxes.
-As a result, the boxes were not apt to withstand the weather conditions and got damaged.
+Though the packaging team of T.J Fashion had scrutinized the consignment, it had acted carelessly and did not pay heed to the poor quality of the boxes.
+As a result, the boxes were not able to withstand the weather conditions and got damaged.

-In this case, T.J Fashion did a great task by buying a marine insurance policy.
+In this case, T.J Fashion had certainly bought a marine insurance policy.
 However, the company acted recklessly and did not take proper care before dispatching the consignment.

-Just because the company has a marine insurance policy, it doesn’t give them rights to act hastily.
-The marine insurance policyholder must take all the necessary steps to curtail losses and should act like that goods are not insured.
+Just because the company has a marine insurance policy, it doesn’t give them the right to act hastily.
+The marine insurance policyholder must take all necessary steps to curtail losses and should act as if the goods are not insured.